Exams

 Students at Uppsala University

-In extreme circumstances, it is possible for students at Uppsala University to sit an exam at an external location or abroad.
+There are very few opportunities for students at Uppsala University to sit an exam at an external location or abroad.
 However, written exams can only take place at another university.
 It is up to the examiner to decide whether it is possible.

 Students at another university